 According to Frontiers in Immunology, “[t]here now exists several clinical studies and some animal studies, mostly in rodents, that show that vitamin D deficiency leads to a worsening of pain whereas appropriate vitamin D supplementation leads to better outcomes relating to pain.”
 Accordingly, vitamin D supplements and intramuscular shots may have potential in alleviating muscle aches.

-Naturopathic Doctors such as Dr. Amauri Caversan, ND, who is also licensed to practice IV therapy in Toronto, may render a vitamin D IV treatment.
+Naturopathic Doctors who are also licensed to practice IV therapy in Toronto, may render a vitamin D IV treatment.
 You may schedule an appointment if you want to learn more on how to get started with vitamin d IV therapy.

 Note: an initial consultation may be required for people with complex health concerns or health issues.
-Dr. Amauri works with his health care team, and applies an integrative functional medicine approach using a combination of naturopathic medicine, IV therapy, lifestyle modification, food counseling and nutrition, among other natural care modalities, so patients may possibly achieve optimal health.
+Naturopaths work with a health care team, and applies an integrative functional medicine approach using a combination of naturopathic medicine, IV therapy, lifestyle modification, food counseling and nutrition, among other natural care modalities, so patients may possibly achieve optimal health.

 If you’re worried about bone loss, vitamin D may help prevent this.